-Registration fees include entry to conference sessions, day catering, name badge and conference handbook and collateral.
-The Conference Dinner is NOT included in any registration types however tickets may be purchased separately.
+Registration fees include entry to conference sessions, day catering, name badge, conference handbook and collateral.

-Please note: All speaker’s who's abstract has been accepted into the ATDC Conference program must register and pay to attend the Conference.
+Please note: All speakers with an abstract accepted into the ATDC Conference program must register and pay to attend the Conference.

 Why would I attend?